Apple as fruit has always been a healthy addition to the diet, but did you know you can save the Apple seeds and plant

 So to allow the seeds to experience chill and moist conditions, let them germinate outdoors during the fall, which usually takes 60 to 90 days.

 Alternatively, you can do it indoors using a paper towel, peat moss, and a refrigerator.

 How to Grow an Apple From Seeds?
 [Step-by-Step Guide]

 Growing Apples from seeds requires time and patience as it takes a long until you receive the fruits (around 5 to 10 years), and not all seeds will sprout.

 Now, let us know about the planting process.

 1. Planting Apple Seeds Indoors

-Growing indoors might be complicated as hardy plants like Apple demands four seasons for their growth, but it is not impossible.
+Growing indoors might be complicated as hardy plants like Apple demand four seasons for their growth, but it is not impossible.

 You can use a ripe apple fruit bought from the store and start germination in the fall.

 - Cut the apple to its core but do not hurt the carpel of the seeds.

 - Scrape off the Apple’s seeds with a knife and collect as much seed as possible.

 - To check the viability of the seeds, put them in a water bowl.
 Discard the floating ones, as planting them will waste time.

 - Dry the seeds over a paper towel and leave them as it is for at least one week by turning the seed upside down every two days.

 - Mix the seeds with a few tablespoons of peat moss and sprinkle water when dried.

 - Shift the entire mix with seeds to a zipper-lock bag and use a marker to note the packing date.

 - Lastly, put the bag into the refrigerator for stratification.

 However, do not expect your seeds to have magic and germinate in just two days.

 You need to wait patiently for at least three to four months to see them germinate.

 Potting comes after the seeds have germinated and have broken out of their dormancy.